discretize/discretize-guides/guides/fractal-basics/index.md

 image: './images/instabilities.jpg'
 description: 'A beginners guide to being successful in fractals.'
 hidden: 'false'
-author: 'Princeps.6481 and Mistlocked [FOTM]'
+author: 'Princeps.6481 and Mistlocked [FotM]'
 ---

 ## Introduction to fractals